Home > Insurances > How does the 3rd pillar work? - Simply explained

 At what point can I withdraw my Pillar 3a capital?

-The capital from pillar 3a can be withdrawn as early as five years before reaching the AHV retirement age (2022: women 64, men 65), but must be withdrawn no later than five years thereafter.
+The capital from pillar 3a can be withdrawn as early as five years before reaching the AHV retirement age (2024: 65 for both women and men), but must be withdrawn no later than five years thereafter.
 In the context of retirement, this is also referred to as ordinary withdrawal.

 Under certain conditions, however, early payment of benefits from pillar 3a is also possible.
 Possible reasons for this are: